CrisalixSA/h3ds/README.md

 | IDR | 2.79 / 14.58 | 1.88 / 8.99 | 1.83 / 8.34 | 1.31 / 6.37 | 1.25 / 5.71 |
 | H3D-Net | 1.33 / 10.52 | 1.35 / 7.71 | 1.18 / 6.45 | 1.05 / 5.36 | 1.03 / 5.25 |

-The numbers from the table can obtained by running the [evaluation script](examples/evaluation.py) from examples, which uses [the 3D reconstructions from the paper](https://drive.google.com/drive/folders/1urlKA-g4oQgqgcBkv9cUjVyV46oJytN_?usp=sharing) to compute the metrics.
+The numbers from the table can be obtained by running the [evaluation script](examples/evaluation.py) from the examples folder, which uses [the 3D reconstructions from the paper](https://drive.google.com/drive/folders/1urlKA-g4oQgqgcBkv9cUjVyV46oJytN_?usp=sharing) to compute the metrics.

 ## Terms of use
 By using the H3DS Dataset you agree with the following terms: